 “I think this creates more chaos and insecurities,” Lichtenstein said.
 “If you get paid every single day, you are scrambling every single day.”

 Without having to wait for payday, you lose a built-in buffer that currently exists, he said.

 “The two-week thing is kind of like a form of forced savings,” Lichtenstein said.
-"I guess I am in favor of it."

 “It just strikes me as exacerbating the endemic insecurities of the bottom half of the working class,” Lichtenstein.

 One of Lichtenstein’s concerns is the cost involved in using such services.
 Some payroll services charge the employer, while others charge the employees a fee to withdraw their money early.